browserengineering/book/book/chrome.md

 let's remove the `draw` calls from the `load` and `scrolldown` methods.

-[^unless-windows]: Unless the browser implements multiple windows!
+[^unless-windows]: Unless the browser implements multiple windows, of course.

 Meanwhile, in `draw`, let's pass the canvas in as an argument: